thanksmister/android-mqtt-alarm-panel/README.md

 For issues, feature requests, comments or questions, use the [Github issues tracker](https://github.com/thanksmister/android-mqtt-alarm-panel/issues).
 For HASS specific questions, you can join the [Home Assistant Community Dsicussion](https://community.home-assistant.io/t/mqtt-alarm-control-panel-for-raspberry-pi-and-android/26484/94) page which already has a lot information from the community.

 ## Features
+- Camera support for streaming video, motion detection, face detection, and QR Code reading.
+- Capture and emailing images when the alarm is disabled (requires Mailgun api key).
+- Streaming MJPEG server support using the device camera.
+- MQTT commands to remotely the application (speak, play audio, notifications, alerts, etc.).
+- Sensor data reporting for the device (temperature, light, pressure, battery).
+- Google Text-to-Speech support to speak MQTT notification messages (requires Android Lolipop or higher).
 - Day/Night mode themes based on set time.
 - Fingerprint unlock support to disable the alarm. (on supported devices).
-- Camera support for capturing and emailing images when the alarm is disabled (requires Mailgun api key).
-- Google Text-to-Speech support to speak MQTT notification messages.
 - Optional screensaver mode using a digital clock or Imgur images.
 - Seven day Weather forecast (requires Darksky api key).
 - Home Automation Platform webpage support for viewing your home automation website.